AlexHenriques/inBlindSight/README.md

 #### How to rename a dataset or files within a folder

 1. **Go to the Rename Datasets or Files page**: Click on the 'Rename Datasets or Files' button on the landing page.
-2. **Load Key**: Click on the 'Import Key' button and select the Excel Key file.
+2. **Load Key**: Click on the 'Import Key' button and select the key file.
 3. **(Un)Blind**: Decide whether the IDs will be replaced by labels ('Blind') or vice versa ('Unblind').
 4. **Rename**: From here you have two options:
    1. **Datasets**: After specifying the localization of the IDs within the Excel by typing the **sheet** and **column**